SM2A/Engineering_Probability_and_Statistics_Course_Project/README.md

-# Engineering Probability and Statistic Course Project
+# Engineering Probability and Statistics Course Project
-This repository contains my Engineering Probability and Statistic Course Project (Spring 2021) at University of Tehran.
+This repository contains my Engineering Probability and Statistics Course Project (Spring 2021) at University of Tehran.